humanmade/asset-manager-framework/readme.md

 * [X] Media screen grid attachment details
 * [X] Attachment editing screen

+The following features *should* work but have yet to be completely tested:

+* [ ] Mostly any code that calls `wp.media()` to open the media manager and work with the resulting selected attachment (for example, libraries such as CMB2, ACF, and Fieldmanager)
+* [ ] Default REST API `/media` endpoints
+* [ ] Default XML-RPC requests for media

-The following user-facing features are not yet supported:
+The following features are not yet supported:

 * [ ] Gallery block
 * [ ] Images in the classic editor